rj00a/evenio/tutorial.md

 Entity Component System (often shortened to 'ECS') is a programming design pattern in which the structure of the application is broken up into **Entities**, **Components**, and **Systems**.
 - **Entities** are the "things" in the application, such as a player, UI widget, scene, etc.
   Entities are identified with simple index-based [`EntityId`] handles.
-- **Components** represent the capabilities that an entity posesses.
+- **Components** represent the capabilities that an entity possesses.
 Entities are described as a set of components.
 For instance, an asteroid entity flying through space might have a `Position` and `Velocity` component to describe its flight path over time.
 In `evenio`, components are Rust data types.
 - **Systems** are procedures which act on all entities with certain combinations of components.
 A physics system might need an entity's `Position`, `Velocity`, and `Mass` components in order to calculate the object's next position.
 This typically means you have a list of systems that run in sequence (or parallel) every frame or time step of your application.

 ECS helps solve a number of problems that often arise in traditional object-oriented software designs.
 Different "types" of entities are able to share components, subsuming the functionality of inheritance.
 Additionally, ECS can be very efficient due to the way that components are organized in memory.